 - ⅓ cup whipped cream cheese softened

-- ¼ cup heavy cream [more if needed to thin]
+- ¼ cup heavy cream [more as needed to thin]

 - 1 tsp pure vanilla extract